merlinz01/redpepper/docs/security-features.md

 ## RedPepper API authentication

-The Manager's REST API requires two-factor login using a username/password and a Time-based One-Time Password.
+The Manager's REST API (and therefore the web console also) requires two-factor login using a username/password and a user-specific Time-based One-Time Password.
-Usernames and passwords are configured in `manager.yml`.
+Usernames, passwords, and TOTP secrets are configured in `manager.yml`.

 The API attempts to take a constant time when checking usernames and passwords in order to prevent timing attacks.